RogelioCamargo/wools-v.1/README.md

 ## Setup
-You can run the app with a single command:
+Run the app with a single command!

+To start:
 ```
 docker-compose up --build
 ```